bianca-pokhrel/vizRNASeq/README.md

 This function compiles a few graphs for exploratory analysis from Bioconductor's DESeq2 package.
 It takes the workflow and runs most basic plots.
 Additionally, it uses ggplot2 and tidyverse

+### cluster_map

+This function creates plots for hierarchical and k-means clusters.
+It requires a DESeqDataSet object which can be generated using other functions available in this package.
+Additionally, it uses ggplot2, reshape to produce these plots which can then be accessed using the ShinyApp.
+See the shinyapp for a demonstration using the Pasilla dataset

 ## References

 H. Wickham.
 Reshaping data with the reshape package.
 Journal of Statistical Software, 21(12), 2007.